Feat-FeAR/logSpace/content/docs/coding/git_survival.md

     # Copy the SSH public key to your clipboard from:
     cat ~/.ssh/id_ed25519.pub
     ```

 1. add the SSH key to your account on GitHub web site:
     `<your profile>` > `Settings` > `SSH and GPG keys` in the _Access_ section >
     `New SSH key` > add a title (usually, the device you’ll use that key from)
     and select `Authentication Key` as key type > paste your key into the _Key_
     field (including the "-C" comment) > `Add SSH key`;

-1. test your SSH connection;
+1. test your SSH connection.
     ```bash
     ssh -T git@github.com
     ```